Copaxone (glatiramer acetate)

 Things to note about Copaxone

 Copaxone is a clear liquid that comes in a prefilled syringe.
+An autoject 2 device is available to use with the prefilled syringe to make injections easier.
 It should be stored in the refrigerator in its original carton and protected from light.
 Once removed from the refrigerator, it should be allowed to warm to room temperature (about 20 minutes) prior to injection.

 Before starting Copaxone, talk with your doctor about: